Near Houghton in Brown County, South Dakota — The American Midwest (Upper Plains)

 Location.
 45° 45.765′ N, 98° 15.347′ W. Marker is near Houghton, South Dakota, in Brown County.
 Marker is on 112th Street (State Highway 10) 1.3 miles west of 400th Ave., on the right when traveling east.
 Touch for map.
 Marker is in this post office area: Houghton SD 57449, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 5 miles of this marker, measured as the crow flies.
 Sand Lake National Wildlife Refuge (a few steps from this marker); Ralph Herseth (approx. 2.2 miles away); Waterfowl (approx. 3½ miles away); a different marker also named Sand Lake National Wildlife Refuge (approx. 3½ miles away); Songbirds (approx. 3½ miles away); The View from the Top (approx. 3.6 miles away); Sand Lake's Observation Tower (approx. 3.6 miles away); Father Alexandra Ravoux (approx. 4.4 miles away).
 Touch for a list and map of all markers in Houghton.

 Related marker.
 Click here for another marker that is related to this marker.
 To better understand the relationship, study each marker in the order shown.

 Credits.
-This page was last revised on January 26, 2017.
-This page originally submitted on January 21, 2017, by Ruth VanSteenwyk of Aberdeen, South Dakota.
-This page has been viewed 159 times since then and 22 times this year.
-Photos: 1, 2, 3. submitted on January 21, 2017, by Ruth VanSteenwyk of Aberdeen, South Dakota. • Bill Pfingsten was the editor who published this page.
+This page was last revised on June 14, 2022.
+It was originally submitted on January 21, 2017, by Ruth VanSteenwyk of Aberdeen, South Dakota.
+This page has been viewed 227 times since then and 17 times this year.
+Photos: 1. submitted on January 21, 2017, by Ruth VanSteenwyk of Aberdeen, South Dakota.
+2. submitted on January 22, 2017, by Ruth VanSteenwyk of Aberdeen, South Dakota. • Bill Pfingsten was the editor who published this page.